garden-rs/garden/doc/src/setup-and-usage.md

 ## Usage

-Garden is used by creating a configuration file and defining a directory structure for git trees.
+Now that we know how to create a `garden.yaml` we can start using garden to track our development repositories.

-Existing trees can be added to the configuration using `garden add`.
+When we have a `~/src/garden.yaml` file with Git worktrees alongside it in the `~/src` directory then we can start adding those trees to the garden file.

-The `garden init` command creates an empty `garden.yaml` file from scratch in the current directory, or in the user-global `~/.config/garden/garden.yaml` directory if `--global`  is specified.
-The global configuration is used when `garden.yaml` is not found under the current directory.
+Existing trees are added to a garden file using `garden plant <tree>`.

-The `garden grow` command is used to bring trees into existence from an existing `garden.yaml`.
+Once we have a garden file with trees in it then we can use the garden file to recreate our setup using `garden grow`.
+The `garden grow` command brings trees into existence by cloning trees that have been configured in a garden file.

-Garden commands can be used to operate over sets of trees once a configuration has been defined using `garden add <repo>` or by adding the tree to `garden.yaml` using your favorite editor.
+Garden commands are used to operate over sets of trees once a configuration has been defined.
+See the [Garden Commands Documentation](commands.md) for detailed information about the built-in garden commands.